Three Minute Thesis (3MT®)

 Tips and resources for your presentation

-- Coaching videos by John Bandler, PhD (McMaster University)
+- Coaching videos by John Handler, PhD (McMaster University)

 - Making the Most of Your Three Minutes, Simon Clews, Writing Centre, University of Melbourne, Australia